NHSDigital/bcss-nhs-notify-integration/README.md

 ```

 ## Usage

-From the Flask folder you can run the Flask web application using `flask run` if you have exported `FLASK-APP` in your .env as `notify-test.py`, you can also run the Flask web application through running the python file directly.
+From the Flask folder you can run the Flask web application using `flask run` if you have exported `FLASK-APP` in your .env as `notify-test.py`, you can also run the Flask web application through running the file directly.

 After a successful installation, provide an informative example of how this project can be used.
 Additional code snippets, screenshots and demos work well in this space.
 You may also link to the other documentation resources, e.g. the [User Guide](./docs/user-guide.md) to demonstrate more use cases and to show more features.